Jun 5, 2026

 The agent now:

-Independent data is now fetched together instead of sequentially
+Independent data fetches now execute together instead of sequentially.

 ✅ Final Execution Patterns